Jenina1048510/history/README.md

-The Chernobyl nuclear disaster in 1986, one of the worst nuclear accidents in history, had far-reaching environmental and health consequences.
+The Crusades, a series of religious wars, took place between the 11th and 13th centuries.